 Just as your business and your supply chain will change as time goes by, so will that of your freight carriers.
 Transport companies can grow, downsize, or change policies and practices.
 Such changes may or may not impact the service you receive.

-The important thing to note is that markets are never static, and a freight review will help to show up new dynamics which might have gone unnoticed in the hustle and bustle of day-to-day business.
+The important thing to note is that markets are never static, and a freight review to show up new dynamics which might have gone unnoticed in the hustle and bustle of day-to-day business.

 Watch for the following signs that a carrier may no longer be the best fit for your business: